 There is a popular theory that each individual is born with a definite set of attributes that would make him or her successful in a particular career.

-But unlike these professions, you can’t really point-out the inborn attributes that goes into making a great customer service personnel.
+But unlike these professions, you can’t really point-out the inborn attributes that go into making great customer service personnel.
 Usually, it takes years of personal trial and error to create service personnel.

 But there are certain definite attributes that you should carry to be good at customer service.
 In this blog, I’ll try to explain these attributes and what makes them so important.

-There are aeons of difference between genuine empathy and passive expression of the emotion.
+There are eons of difference between genuine empathy and passive expression of the emotion.
 Anyone could possibly show empathy on demand.
 But this would be like showing empathy in a laboratory condition.
-This precept could easily falloff during the busy work day, where one would be exposed to multiple customer types.
+This precept could easily fall off during the busy work day, where one would be exposed to multiple customer types.

 You may come across diverse attitudes – customers would refuse to pay attention, fail to understand simple instructions, use bad language etc.

 In these situations, being empathetic could turn out to be a serious challenge.
 You can include incentives to improve customer involvement in your customer service efforts.

 Anyways, you can dramatically improve your solving customer score by empathy and enthusiasm.

 You should understand that the face of your customers is continually changing with passing time.
 At present, most of the customer interactions happen with millennial who are born from the early 80s to the late 90s or the I-generation that came in during the very late 20th to the early 21st centuries.

 This also brings a radical shift in the customers preferred mode and method of communications.
 The current customers have a tendency to infuse different language trends such as Emoticons, emoji, and other signs into normal conversations.
 Customer service interactions are a part of this paradigm.